msieg/NLP-tutorial_psych-methods/README.md

 # Installation

-Clone or download this repository
+i) Clone or download this repository

-CD into the repoistory directory and run: pip install -r requirements.txt
+ii) CD into the repoistory directory and run: pip install -r requirements.txt

-For the GloVe vector code, you will need to download this 1gb text file and add it to the repo: http://nlp.stanford.edu/data/glove.6B.zip
+iii) For the GloVe vector code, you will need to download this 1gb text file and add it to the repo: http://nlp.stanford.edu/data/glove.6B.zip

+# How to run

+There are 5 Jupyter Notebook tutorials that you can run through Anaconda Navigator:   https://docs.anaconda.com/anaconda/navigator/getting-started/

+Each tutorial has independent code/variables, but I recommend going through them in order.